pramnora/python/projects/math/random/dice/01/README.md

 A simple dice throw program.

 The program, first, imports the Python 'built-in' library called: random.

+> import random

 Then, it uses a random method called: randint() to output the simulation of a dice throw: